-No properties listed on the National Register of Historic Places are near the proposed work.
+The New Orleans District is unaware of properties listed on the National Register of Historic Places near the proposed work.
 The possibility exists that the proposed work may damage or destroy presently unknown archeological, scientific, prehistorical, historical sites, or data.
-Copies of this notice are being sent to the State Archeologist and the State Historic Preservation Officer.
+Issuance of this public notice solicits input from the State Archeologist and State Historic Preservation Officer regarding potential impacts to cultural resources.